Colonisation of Hokkaido: Kamakura period

-From around the 13th century an identifiable Ainu culture developed from and replaced the previous Satsumon and Okhotsk cultures in Hokkaido.
+From around the 13th century an identifiable Ainu cultural complex developed from and replaced the previous Satsumon and Okhotsk cultures in Hokkaido.
 It was also during this period that economic contact between the Yamato of Honshū and Ainu of Hokkaido began.
-The Yamato viewed the Ainu as "barbarians", with the contemporaneous Japanese name for the island of Hokkaido, Ezochi, meaning either "land of the barbarians" or "the land for people who did not obey the government".
+The Yamato viewed the Ainu as "barbarians", with the contemporaneous Japanese name for the island of Hokkaido, Ezochi (蝦夷地) meaning either "land of the barbarians" or "the land for people who did not obey the government".
 The Ainu called the territory they inhabited Ainu Moshiri meaning "land of humans/land of the Ainu".

 Before the colonisation of Hokkaido, the Yamato and early Japanese polities took control of the region of northern Honshū inhabited by the Emishi people.

 By the fifteenth century Yamato fortified trading settlements known as date had been established around the Oshima Peninsula in southern Hokkaido.
 In 1456, the first recorded instance of fighting between the Ainu and Yamato occurred, building into Koshamain's War in 1457, leading to the destruction of many of the trading settlements.
 Through the sixteenth century the Yamato engaged in a campaign of inviting Ainu leaders and elders to peace talks, at which the Ainu were ambushed and killed.
 During this time the Kakizaki family took a leading role in the Yamato settlers on southern Hokkaido, establishing a monopoly of trade with the Ainu.